DataSQRL/datasqrl.github.io/docs/getting-started/intro/data-sources.md

 A data package contains configuration files that specify the location and structure of one or multiple tables in a data source.

 DataSQRL loads the data package for each `IMPORT` statement at compile time to identify and locate the imported table.
-A data package is a DataSQRL specific artifact used to define an external data stream which is ingested by the data layer that DataSQRL builds.
+That information is used to ingest the data into the microservice compiled by DataSQRL at runtime.

 That's a lot of concepts to throw around.
 Let's summarize: